ray-project/ray/doc/source/rllib/rllib-algorithms.rst

 embed a state into a random embedding and a learned embedding with their difference defining the state's novelty (the network error).
 Over the course of an experiment the trainable network learns to imitate the random one.
 It fails in doing so, when a state is fairly novel, i.e. when it is very dissimilar to already visited ones, because generalization then does not work, yet.
 If the current state has a significantly higher novelty than the last state, NovelD grants the agent a high intrinisic reward.
 This only happens, if the agent crosses a boundary between an already explored region and a novel one, incentivizing it to search for solutions in the environment more broadly.

 The trainable network gets trained after each rollout of the agent inside of the overwritten ``Exploration.postprocess_trajectory()``.
-As this is called more often than the learning step of the Policy's model it should be kept in mind that large distillation networks with many embedding coordinates will consume therefore a lot of compute ressources.
+As this is called more often than the learning step of the Policy's model it should be kept in mind that large distillation networks with many embedding coordinates will slow down training speed significantly.
+Also note, NovelD keeps a hash table to track visited states.
+This hash table grows over the course of the experiment and is the reaosn why NovelD might step-wise increase memory ressources used when the state space is large.

 Each batch of new experiences improves on average the trainable distillaton network's ability to predict the random network's output embeddings for the states visited in the rollout.
 Note, this also enables the trainable network to better generalize over similar states which decreases the novelty of these very states.
 As a result the agent can then collect only intrinsic rewards from states that a rather dissimilar to already visited ones motivating it to move towards the frontier of its explorated region.
 In contrast to curiosity-based exploration algorithms the distillation network approach thereby becomes robust to procrastination in noisy-TV settings like with sticky